chattertots/chattertots.github.io/_pages/terms-and-conditions.md

 ## Location of sessions

-Assessments may take place at my home-based clinic at GU8 4DF, or may be offered in your own home.
+Assessments may take place at Louise's home-based clinic at GU8 4DF, or may be offered in your own home.
 We would ask that you provide a quiet environment, free from distraction (e.g. phone, TV) where possible.
 It is also expected that you will stay with your child for the duration of the session.
-Unless otherwise arranged, therapy sessions will be provided at my premises in Godalming, Surrey.
+Unless otherwise arranged, therapy sessions will be provided at Louise's premises in Godalming, Surrey.

 It may also be possible to arrange assessment at another location, such as school.